kevinwudev/proton-Oxygen-collision-analysis/README.md

 # Simple demo for Sinica Practice
+This demo shows how to generate and analyse data using different physics models.
+It uses the `uv` package to manage dependencies and run scripts.
+# Usage Guide

-When clone the repo to ur current working dir, let first set up some required package.
+When clone the repo to ur current working dir, let first set up some required packages.
-## Usage
+## 0. Set up packages

 ```bash
 uv lock